 I just searched for a word in Lyft terminology that rhymed with Galaxy, and settled for the acronym GPT: "Guaranteed Prime Time", an old incentive for people to drive that is no longer used.

 This was my simplest, but most well-received poster.

 I based this on the scrolling text in the film Solo: A Star Wars Story.

-Despite being the simplest one, it had by far the best reception.
-Why?
-Because it spoke to the audience.
+Despite being the simplest poster, it had by far the best reception, because it spoke to the audience:

 - I mentioned Community Associates, the ground crew of our operations workforce.

 - And I referenced MacBook Pros, which half our workforce didn't have, but desperately wanted... a long-standing sore point.

 I can't credit my success at Lyft or the valuation of its IPO entirely to these posters, but...
 I will.